Scientific: Eremophila hygrophana

 Light: Full sun

-Propagation: Semi-hardwood cuttings root easily.
+Propagation: Semi-hardwood cuttings root easily during late spring and early summer.